gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Add-AIPScannerRepository.md

 ## DESCRIPTION
 The Add-AIPScannerRepository cmdlet adds a data repository to be scanned by the Azure Information Protection scanner.
 You can specify local folders, UNC paths, and SharePoint Server URLs for SharePoint sites and libraries.

-When you specify a data repository for SharePoint Server:
+If you later need to remove a data repository that you added, use the [Remove-AIPScannerRepository](./Remove-AIPScannerRepository) cmdlet.

-- You can scan all documents and all documents in subfolders when you specify the parent path.
-For example, "http://servername/Shared Documents".

-- To scan just specific subfolders under Shared Documents should be scanned path "http://servername/Shared Documents/Folder" should be used.

 ## EXAMPLES